Go to content

 Now, if I did have a requirement for a second turntable the cost factor would come into consideration because of the turntable controller.

-To purchase a model 4 controller from www.nyrs.com would have left me little change from AU$1000.
+To purchase a model 4 controller from www.nyrs.com would have left me little change from AU$1000: that's if you can get one.

 The railway will run AC6000 loco's among others, so I may have to place a catch net under the turntable because there is not much room on the bridge for error.